mwiecksosa/mwiecksosa.github.io/index.md

 **Working Papers**
 1. Conditional Independence Testing in the Presence of Temporal Correlation and Nonstationarity (with M. Haddad and A. Ramdas).
 [Link](https://mwiecksosa.github.io/papers/dGCM_CI_NSTS.pdf).
 - Summary: We introduce a general framework for conditional independence testing that is robust to both nonstationarity and temporal dependence.
 The key technical ingredients are time-varying regression estimation, time-varying covariance estimation, and a distribution-uniform strong Gaussian approximation for nonstationary time series.
-2. Identifying Auxiliary Indicators in Unstable Forecasting Environments (with M. Haddad and A. Ramdas). *In progress.*
+2. Identifying Auxiliary Indicators in Unstable Environments (with M. Haddad and A. Ramdas). *In progress.*
 - Summary: We develop a method for detecting new forecasting signals that can be used with nonstationary nonlinear time series.
 3. Simulation-Based Inference for Models of Complex Temporal Systems (with C. Shalizi). *In progress.*
 - Summary: We propose a method for inferring the parameters of analytically intractable models of complex temporal systems, drawing from nonstationary nonlinear time series theory.